gluobe/container-workshop-pxl/README.md

-# Container Continuous Integration Workshop - HoGent
+# Container Workshop - I-Talent - PXL

 In this hands-on workshop you will learn how to: